 - Each parent must prove they are physically and emotionally capable of caring for a child.

 Determining child custody can be an emotionally difficult time.
-A divorce attorney can help and will advise you on your state’s specific laws.
-A family law attorney can also advise you on all the aspects that are associated with divorce, not just child custody.
+An attorney can help and will advise you on your state’s specific laws.
+An attorney can also advise you on all the aspects that are associated with divorce, not just child custody.
 You will want to look at your situation and all the aspects of your marriage that will need to be decided and agreed to.
 A lawyer will be able to advise you on all the things you might not be aware of.
 This includes marital property division, child custody, and how these decisions will also affect you when it comes to tax season, etc… They can advise on co-parenting schedules and how to work out child custody and alimony agreements.
-Working with a family law attorney will help you receive a fair child custody agreement or divorce settlement.
+Working with an attorney will help you receive a fair child custody agreement or divorce settlement.